-In hotel rooms, offices and other public spaces, as well as in our homes, we often encounter pictures, posters, textiles etc. that are employed as parts of a designed environment rather than as solitary art objects.
+In hotel rooms, offices and other public spaces, as well as in our homes, pictures, posters, textiles etc. often can be seen as part of a designed environment rather than as solitary art objects.
 Although the distinction between design/decoration and artworks is subtle, it is clear that the pictures, posters etc. in these cases are integrated parts of a given environment.